MicrosoftDocs/bot-docs/articles/v4sdk/migration/net-v3-as-skill.md

 1. Test the skills and skill consumer.

 ## Additional information

+The root and skill communicate over HTTP.
+The framework uses bearer tokens and bot application IDs to verify the identity of each bot.
+It uses an authentication configuration object to validate the authentication header on incoming requests.
+You can add a claims validator to the authentication configuration.
+The claims are evaluated after the authentication header.
+Your validation code should throw an error or exception to reject the request.

 The default claims validator reads the `AllowedCallers` application setting from the bot's configuration file.
 This setting should contain a comma separated list of the application IDs of the bots that are allowed to call the skill, or "*" to allow all bots to call the skill.